pablohdzvizcarra/my-software-developer-career/README.md

 When I first embarked on my programming journey, I envisioned a way to reflect on my past decisions.
 This repository stands as a testament to that vision, a chronicle of my growth in the world of software engineering.

-## Programming Changes My **Life**
+## Programming Changes My Life

+### Day 1843 Data Engineering and Airflow

+Today I studied some Data Engineering topics, I begin to read the Fundamentals of Data Engineering book, this book for the moment is teaching to me the fundamentals concepts of data engineering and the role of a data engineer within a company.
+I practice today creating an Airflow dag, I want to build a test DAG for practice.

 ### Day 1842 Continue with AWS

 Today I completed the module 5 for the AWS course about Storage and Databases, I remember some specific databases by AWS like DocumentDB (NoSQL database compatible with MongoDB), Neptune (Graph database), Quantum Ledger Database QLDB (for audit tasks because this database in immutable).
 AWS have a good range of database for specific purposes to fill the user requirements.
 Tomorrow I have the plan to code something, really I need to code something maybe an Airflow Dag or anything else.

 ### Day 1841 AWS, yapf and error-prone